joseabraham-mena/EOSPy/README.md

   Benzene      71-43-2   562           0.1   4900000       20000  0.000257     1.1e-05
   Methane      74-82-8   190.56        0.02  4600000       10000  9.9e-05      3e-06
   ```
-  We can no start to use the EOS formulas.
+  We can now start to use the EOS formulas.
+First we will create variables to hold the value of our physical parameters.
+  The units here are important, EOSPy uses Kelvin, Pascals, cubic meters, and moles.
   ```
   # Create variables to store the physical parameters.
   t = 500
   p = 101325
   v = 0.1
+  n = 1
   ```